emqx/emqx-docs/en_US/data-integration/data-bridge-cassa.md

 Cassandra is a popular open-source, distributed NoSQL database management system.
 EMQX's integration with Apache Cassandra provides the ability to store messages and events in Cassandra database.

-In the current implementation:
-- Only supports Cassandra v3.x, not yet compatible with v4.x.
+The current implementation only supports Cassandra v3.x, not yet compatible with v4.x.
-The current implementation only supports storing data in synchronous manner.

 {% emqxce %}
 :::tip